 Argentinian artist Guillermo Kuitca had his first exhibition at the Lirolay Gallery in Buenos Aires when he was only 13 years old.
 His works, which include paintings, drawings, and installations, are known for their depiction of spaces such as theaters, maps, diagrams, and architectural plans.

 Kuitca’s career spans over 30 years, and includes representing Argentina at the 2007 Venice Biennale.
 His craft explores the boundaries between memory and reality, our attempts to represent and systematize our existence, the dichotomy of absence versus presence, and our hubris at (literally) trying to map our existence.
 Although all of these are dense, multi-layered concepts, there is a sense of poetry in his compositions, a formal rendition of visual sensations that yield carefully balanced, elegant meditations on our ability to create connections between things and events.

 Kuitca’s work presents us with images of empty architectural spaces, stages, road maps, and diagrams.
 He renders void spaces that are reserved for hosting large audiences and spectacles, such as opera houses and theaters.
 Kuitca directs our attention to the diagram as a metaphor, and how these are spaces that becomes filled with our own projections, actions, and desires.
-In ‘Mozart-Da Ponte I’, for example, its anonymous seating plans erase any notion of human activity, and the reverse viewing point directs the attention towards the audience and not the spectacle.
+In Mozart-Da Ponte I, for example, its anonymous seating plans erase any notion of human activity, and the reverse viewing point directs the attention towards the audience and not the spectacle.

 Kuitca has been greatly influenced at by the works of avant-garde German choreographer Pina Bausch.
-His 1986 painting ‘El Mar Dulce’ -- bearing the same name as a theater production he organized that year -- presents us with a stage littered with mattresses and canvases viewed from a distance, characteristically empty, except for slight hints of a human figure that appears to be somehow lost in these spaces.
+His 1986 painting El Mar Dulce, bearing the same name as a theater production he organized that year, presents us with a stage littered with mattresses and canvases viewed from a distance, characteristically empty, except for slight hints of a human figure that appears to be somehow lost in these spaces.
 Following Bausch’s dicta, Kuitca imbues his canvases with absence, or in another sense, extracts from them a sense of presence.
-He has stated that ‘I always have the idea that my work does not start from a blank canvas, but goes towards it.”
+He has stated, “I always have the idea that my work does not start from a blank canvas, but goes towards it.”

 In William T. Vollmann’s highly acclaimed novel Europe Central, the author describes Europe as a set of randomly shifting borders and walls dating back to the Roman Empire.
 Kuitca’s own explorations of organizational systems, and our ideas of interconnectivity, are meditations on our attempts at mapping our surroundings, and perhaps realizing the ultimate futility of such an endeavor.
 Kuitca reiterates in his works the arbitrariness of names and places, our obsession and fear of anonymity and oblivion.
-‘History will somehow make all these places have different resonances’, he predicts.
+“History will somehow make all these places have different resonances,” he predicts.

-Kuitca’s series ‘People on Fire’ (pictured right) of 1993, presents us with randomly placed names in what might at first glance look like a genealogical chart: anonymous names nonetheless, that have significance to the viewer.
-These names, however, turn out to be the names of people who have ‘disappeared’, persons who were kidnapped or murdered by paramilitary forces during the Argentinean dictatorship of the 1970s.
-It is interesting to note that the word ‘disappeared’ is utilized as a noun in Spanish when referring to the victims of the military junta.
+Kuitca’s series People on Fire (1993) presents us with randomly placed names in what might at first glance look like a genealogical chart: anonymous names nonetheless, that have significance to the viewer.
+These names, however, turn out to be the names of people who have “disappeared,” persons who were kidnapped or murdered by paramilitary forces during the Argentinean dictatorship of the 1970s.
+It is interesting to note that the word “disappeared” is utilized as a noun in Spanish when referring to the victims of the military junta.
 Disappearing might be an act, a verb, and not just a metaphysical condition.
 Kuitca reveals the skeletons of spaces and organizing systems.
 This adds a sense of solitude and isolation to his work.